appbaseio/appbase-js/README.md

      stores: [ 'Walmart', 'Target' ] } }
 ```

-readStream() returns a ``stream.Readable`` object, which can be conveniently listened via the 'on("data")' event listener.
+getStream() returns a ``stream.Readable`` object, which can be conveniently listened via the 'on("data")' event listener.
 Check out the [stream_document_test.js](https://github.com/appbaseio/appbase-js/blob/master/test/stream_document_test.js) where we make an update to the document and see any further updates to it via the 'data' event.

 #### Step 3: Apply queries on data streams